tradecraftio/tradecraft/doc/translation_process.md

 ### Questions and general assistance

-If you are a translator, you should also subscribe to the mailing list, https://groups.google.com/forum/#!forum/freicoin-translators.
+If you are a translator, you should also subscribe to the [mailing list](https://tradecraft.groups.io/g/translators).
 Announcements will be posted during application pre-releases to notify translators to check for updates.